ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 ```

 ## Wait for the transaction receipt
-Once submitted the transaction receipt needs to be obtained in order to get the deployed contract address.
-At the
+Once submitted the transaction receipt can be obtained in order to get the deployed contract address.
+An explicit loop
-moment an explicit loop and timeout needs to be performed in the user implementation until the semantics of the
+and timeout needs to be performed in the user implementation until the semantics of the call becomes fully blocking in
-call becomes fully blocking.
+a later release.
 ```python
     start = time.time()
     tx_receipt = None